-When it comes to talking about the danger of drugs with teenagers, parents, like educators, need the right tools.
+When it comes to talking about the danger of drugs with teenagers attending boarding schools in Texas, parents, like educators, need the right tools.
 Red Ribbon Week, which runs from October 23-31, is great time to talk to your children and encourage them to remain drug free.

 Did you know that children of parents who do speak with their teens on a regular basis about drugs are 42% less likely to use drugs than those who do not?
 And yet, one out of four teens will report that they never have a conversation about drugs with their parents.
 One way parents can make these conversations less intimidating is to plan ahead and have good information available to share with your children.

 Drug Free: Take the Pledge

 The Red Ribbon Campaign offers pledges for both parents and for youths attending private schools in Texas, which are posted on their website.
 Our LPC, Shelley Roberts, encourages parents to review these pledges with their children and sign them together.
 You can do this electronically or go to the downloads page on the Red Ribbon website to print the pledges.
 There are also other helpful resources for parents on this website.
 Those with younger children may want to print the Red Ribbon coloring pages for their kids, allowing you to start the conversation about drugs early in an age-appropriate way.
 There is also a photo contest students can enter.

 Another pledge parents can take is the Lock Your Meds pledge.
 Read through the information at lockyourmeds.org to learn how you as a parent can take a stand against prescription drug abuse and better protect your children.
 This site has several good resources and reminders.